Recap: Doctor Who S2 E1 "Planet of Giants"

 kicks off with a sci-fi staple — the heroes are shrunk to about an inch tall

-All the usual fun and frolics with perfectly normal household objects becoming perilous deathtraps are there, but they also uncover a plot by a ruthless businessman Forester to launch a new insecticide, DN6, despite it being harmful to other life.
-A civil servant investigates, but is murdered by the businessman (told you he was ruthless).
+All the usual fun and frolics with perfectly normal household objects becoming perilous deathtraps are there, but they also accidentally stumble upon a plot by ruthless businessman Forester to launch a new insecticide, DN6, despite it being harmful to other life.
+A civil servant named Farrow investigates, but upon refusing to back down is murdered by Forester (told you he was ruthless).
+Forester then summons the creator of the insecticide, Smithers, and blackmails him into helping cover up the crime.

 The Irwin Allen series Land of the Giants